Divergence is as important as convergence.

 Education & Healthcare: Same Challenges

 This photo was shot by moi at the garden of the Albert Kahn Museum in Paris, France.

 Indeed education and healthcare have a lot in common.
 People in these fields have to care, help and convince other people.
-They have to “move others” and help people move themselves as Daniel Pink clearly explained in his latest book.
+They have to “move others” and help people move as Daniel Pink clearly explained in his latest book.
 He talked about “EdMed” for education and healthcare.
-As he noted in his book “EdMed” is impacted by new usages, behaviors and emerging technologies in our hyper-connected society.
+As he noted in his book “EdMed” is impacted by new usages, behaviours and emerging technologies in our hyper-connected society.

 It is already happening in education and workplace learning.

-For education this shift goes beyond online courses.
+For education, this shift goes beyond online courses.

 “Scaling online courses for the masses creates a crowd; it does not constitute a classroom.

 Customised learning will fundamentally alter higher education, as we know it.
 By bridging distances and creating access for individuals who have been abandoned by traditional educational institutions, customised learning promises what Moocs have not been able to deliver, a learning tool that comes closest to approximating the best of the classroom experience.
 No easy task, of course, but we are getting closer.”

 “The collection, aggregation and application of learning data is a time-consuming process that requires academia to invest in and rethink the entire learning practice, but the time and expense will be borne out by the results.” — Doug Guthrie